khornberg/brackets-cardboard/CONTRIBUTING.md

 In other words, you can add "classes" that use the "interface".
 The rest of the project displays the data.

-Cardboard uses a MV* architecture where * is unknown at this time.
+Cardboard uses a MV\* architecture where \* is unknown at this time.

-`main.js` handles the setup, is the "view" and handles the user interaction `strings.js` localization
+`main.js` handles the setup, is the "view" and handles the user interaction
+`strings.js` localization
-`modules/Interface.js` is the interface used by each manager; each manager is a "model" `modules/domain.js` connects to node
+`modules/Interface.js` is the interface used by each manager; each manager is a "model"
+`modules/domain.js` connects to node
-`modules/Node.js` gives access to node for each manager `modules/Results.js` Result object that represnets each package or dependency `modules/Status.js` Status object that represnets a status `html/` html templates
+`modules/Node.js` gives access to node for each manager
+`modules/Results.js` Result object that represnets each package or dependency
+`modules/Status.js` Status object that represnets a status
+`html/` html templates
 `css/` css
 `fonts/` fonts
 `nls/` localization strings
 `tests/` unit tests

+Built in Managers

-`managers/bowerManager.js` manager for bower `managers/npmManager.js` manager for npm
+`managers/bowerManager.js` manager for bower
+`managers/npmManager.js` manager for npm

 ## Word Diagram of How This Works

 The `view` sends a command to the `interface`.
 The `interface` routes it to the correct `manager(s)`.
 Each `manager` executes the command for its `source`.

 The `source` returns data to the `manager`.
 The `manager` formats the data and returns them to the `interface`.
 The `interface` returns the data the `view` for display.